 The following selected consolidated financial data should be read in conjunction with "Operating and Financial Review and Prospects," our consolidated financial statements and related notes, and other financial information included in this Annual Report.
-We have derived the consolidated statement of comprehensive income data and the consolidated statement of financial position data as of December 31, 2018, 2017, and 2016 from our audited financial statements included elsewhere in this Annual Report.
-We have derived the consolidated statement of comprehensive income data and the consolidated statement of financial position data as of December 31, 2015 from our audited financial statements that are not included in this Annual Report.
+The consolidated financial and other data for the years ended December 31, 2019, 2018, and 2017 and as of December 31, 2019 and 2018 have been derived from our audited financial statements and the notes thereto included elsewhere in this Annual Report.
+Our audited financial statements and the notes thereto and other data for the years ended December 31, 2016 and 2015 and as of December 31, 2017, 2016, and 2015 are not included elsewhere in this Annual Report.
 Our historical results are not necessarily indicative of the results that should be expected in the future.